realk1ko/samba-container/README.md

 The following tags are used for the images:

-- `:latest`: This is the tag you should be using.
-It is updated every Monday automatically.
-Additionally, each release has a date tag (e. g. `:2022-11-22`).
+- `:latest`: This is the tag you should be using. is updated within a day of a new release of the Samba package for Fedora automatically.
+Additionally, each release is tagged with the installed Samba version (e. g. `:4.18.6`).
 - `:edge`: Latest build of the image on the latest commit on the `dev` branch.
 Each image tagged with this is also tagged with the SHA commit reference it was built on (e. g. `:sha-bb8c5c4`).